Cohomology of a Hamiltonian T-space with involution

 Then the the equivariant cohomology $H_{\tilT}^*(M,\calF_\rho)$ of $M$ with coefficients in $\calF_\rho$ is given by \eq{HFrho} H_{\tilT}^*(M,\calF_\rho) \ = \ \Hom_{\ZZ_2}\big(V_\rho^*, H_{T}^*(M)\big) \end{equation} (here $V^*_\rho$ is the representation dual to $V_\rho$).
 In particular, if $\rho$ is the regular representation of $\ZZ_2$ then \eq{reg} H_{\tilT}^*(M,\calF_\rho)= H_{T}^*(M). \end{equation}

 The bundle $\calF_\rho$ is completely determined by the representation $\rho$.
-When it causes no confusion, we will write $\rho$ for $\calF_\rho$ in oder to simplify the notation.
+When it causes no confusion, we will write $\rho$ for $\calF_\rho$ in order to simplify the notation.

-\ssec{f}{Morse equalities for the square of the moment map} Fix a scalar product $\<\cdot,\cdot\>$ on $\grt^*$ and consider the real-valued function $f=\<\mu,\mu\>$ on $M$.
-Then $f$ is a $\tilT$ invariant Morse function on $M$.
-Moreover, if $Z$ is any connected component of the set $C$ of critical points of $f$, then the dimension of $Z$ is even and the bundles $\nu^{\pm}(Z)$ (cf. \refss{morse}) are orientable.
-In particularly, the orientation bundle $o(Z)$ is trivial.
+\ssec{f}{Morse equalities for the square of the moment map} Fix a $T$-invariant scalar product $\<\cdot,\cdot\>$ on $\grt^*$ and consider the real-valued function $f=\<\mu,\mu\>$ on $M$.
+By \cite[Ch.~I, \S4]{Kirwan84} this is a Kirwan-Morse function.
+Since $\mu$ is $T$-invariant so is $f$.
+Also $\mu\circ\tet=- \mu$ implies that $f\circ\tet= f$.
+We conclude that $f$ is a $\tilT$ invariant Kirwan-Morse function.
+Moreover, cf, \cite[Ch.~I,\S4.18]{Kirwan84}, if $Z$ is a component of the set $C$ of critical points of $f$ (cf. \refss{morse}), then $\nu^{-}(Z)$ is even dimensional $T$-equivariant bundle.
+The action of $T$ defines an orientation of $\nu^-(Z)$ and, hence, the orientation bundle $o(Z)$ is trivial.

 The set $Z_0:=\mu^{-1}(0)$ is a connected component of the set of critical points of $f$.
 The group $\tilT$ acts on $Z_0$ and the equivariant cohomology